SSWConsulting/SSW.Rules.Content/rules/reduce-azure-costs/rule.md

 The cost of each service used e.g. Azure App Service

-If a specific service is costing alot of money, consider if there is a service that might be better suited, or if that service can have it's consumption model adapted to better fit the usage levels.
+If a specific service is costing a lot of money, consider if there is a service that might be better suited, or if that service can have it's consumption model adapted to better fit the usage levels.

 ![Figure: Azure Portal | Cost Analysis | Service type breakdown](/services.jpg)